anna-is-cute/paste/README.md

     Change anything you deem necessary.

-2. `.docker/nginx/sites`
+2. `.docker/nginx/sites/paste.conf`

-    Choose the file that is best for you.
-There are HTTP and HTTPS configurations. nginx will load anything that matches `*.conf` in that directory, so rename or copy whichever you want.
+    This one breaks the naming scheme, since nginx will load anything that matches `*.conf` in that directory!

     File is commented with what changes are necessary and notes.